How lived experience leadership is transforming mental health

 Today, as Orygen’s inaugural Head of Lived Experience, Rafi reflects on how his own journey parallels the sector's growth.

 “In finding my purpose, I’ve also been able to help others discover theirs,” he says.
-His leadership has contributed to significant milestones, including the development of the Certificate IV in Mental Health Peer Work and initiatives aimed at expanding the workforce.
+His leadership has contributed to significant milestones, including developing the Certificate IV in Mental Health Peer Work that Orygen delivers, and initiatives aimed at expanding the workforce.

 Transforming Family Support